-The master’s degree in Homeland Security provides a comprehensive, full field view of both current and emerging threats, as well as a cutting-edge graduate curriculum in homeland security studies that examines relevant national and information security policy and practices in the public and private sectors.
-Designed to prepare working professionals with experience in fields including law enforcement, emergency management, corporate security, public safety, public health preparedness and the military for future leadership positions, the program is taught by acknowledged experts who draw upon their firsthand practical knowledge and strategic expertise.
-Ultimately, with a master’s degree in homeland security from GW, you will gain an enhanced understanding of security policies and best practices to maintain preparedness and meet homeland security threats head-on.
+The master’s degree in Homeland Security provides a comprehensive, full field view of current and emerging threats, as well as a cutting-edge graduate curriculum in homeland security studies that examines national and international security policy and practices in the public and private sectors.
+Designed to prepare the next generation of leaders in homeland security, the program is taught by acknowledged experts who draw upon their first-hand knowledge and strategic expertise.
+Ultimately, with a master’s degree in Homeland Security from GW, you will gain an enhanced understanding of security policies and best practices to maintain preparedness and meet homeland security threats head-on.

 You can earn your MPS in Homeland Security in just 36 credits, which can be completed in 16 months.
-This degree is designed for working professionals in the homeland security field (including military and first-responders) who want to develop leadership skills and an in-depth understanding of current as well as emerging homeland security issues.
-Students can be admitted for the Fall cohort.
+This degree is designed for working professionals and those pursuing a career in the homeland security field who want to develop leadership skills and an in-depth understanding of current and emerging homeland security issues.
+Our class sizes provide a personal and comprehensive learning environment that effectively meets the learning goals of working professionals.

 Program at a Glance